Graduate Program Admission

 English Language Proficiency Tests

-To be eligible for a TOEFL/IELTS waiver, you must have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
-The two years of study must be completed prior to application submission.
-The waiver request should be sent to email@example.com.
-NOTE: Either TOEFL or IELTS are accepted, but IELTS is preferred.
+To be eligible for a TOEFL/IELTS/Duolingo English Test waiver, you must have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
+The two years of study must be completed prior to the start of the program.

-For more information see English Language Proficiency Scores.
+For more information see English Language Proficiency Test Scores.

 "What are my chances of being accepted?"